hherbertb/TranslucentActivityRelationships/README.md

 The original events logs are public available and are not part of this Github due to their size.

 ### Publications
 This work has been published.
-If you find the methods and datasets useful, please consider citing the following paper:
+If you find the methods and datasets useful, please consider citing the following paper(s):

 > **Harry H. Beyel, Wil M. P. van der Aalst**.
 (2024). *Improving Process Discovery Using Translucent Activity Relationships*.
 Business Process Management, pp.146-163.
 [DOI](https://doi.org/10.1007/978-3-031-70396-6_9) | [Article Link](https://link.springer.com/chapter/10.1007/978-3-031-70396-6_9)